MEGA65/mega65-core/doc/index.md

-## This is the toplevel documentation file.
+## This is the 'toplevel' documentation file.

 # Table of Contents:

-* [build](./build.md) - download source code, pre-building, compiling bitstream, loading into FPGA, etc
+* [build](./build.md) - how to download source code, pre-building, compiling bitstream, loading into FPGA, etc
 * [using](./using.md) - how to use the architecture when it is running in the fpga
   * [monitor](./monitor.md) - how to interface with the FPGA using a serial port monitor
-* [hardware](./hardware.md) - the interconnectivity of major components
+* [hardware](./hardware.md) - details the interconnectivity of major hardware components
-* [structural](./structural.md) - fpga firmware diagrams and descriptions
+* [structural](./structural.md) - vhdl/fpga firmware diagrams and descriptions
 * [viciv](./viciv-modes.md) - information on the viciv (VIC-4) video chip (unsure if this is accurate)

 Below are misc URLs: